apache/thrift/contrib/zeromq/README.md

 This code is not quite what I would consider production-ready.
 It doesn't support all of the normal hooks into Thrift, and its performance is sub-optimal because it does some unnecessary copying.

+Deprecation notice:
+Csharp is not a supported Apache Thrift target anymore.
+Instead netstd is the recommended replacement.
+This code is left "as is" for educational purposes unless someone converts it to netstd